erikv99/BeautifullSoupWebScrapingPractice/README.md

 # Webscraping Practice Project
-A webscraping practice project using beautifullsoup and requests.
+A webscraping practice project made in python using beautifullsoup, requests and MySQL.